dakota/cakephp-lookuplists-plugin/README.md

 **In Controllers**

-To read a value from a lookup list, you can use the following code
+To read a value from a lookup list, you can use the following code:

     $this->User->getLookupListItemId('status', 'deleted');